-The magical drive up the rocky California Coast should be on everyone’s adventure list and Fall is the perfect time to go.
+The magical drive up the rocky California Coast should be on everyone’s adventure list and anytime of year is the perfect time to go.
 As a native Californian, I have been making this drive since I was a youngster and my husband and I have been vacationing in Carmel for at least 30 years.
 We have stayed here during every season and they all offer something different.

 There is nothing I don’t love about this area of the country.
 Even if the foggy air is dense with moisture, I still love it here.
 Don’t be surprised to visit in August to find that it is as cold as a winter’s day in Seattle.
 It is just the way it is.